greg-raven/grus/_posts/2018-08-27-john-mccains-senate-replacement.md

 - his role in promoting the phony Russia memo, in furtherance of the Russian-collusion witch hunt
 - his anti-Trump utterances and activities

 Our recommendation would be that you appoint former Maricopa County Sheriff Joe Arpaio.
 He is a strong supporter both of our laws and our president.
-Also, at his age, he won’t be able to make a career out of service in the Senate; he may be done by the end of this term, which would allow someone else to win this seat by election.
+Also, at his age, he won't be able to make a career out of service in the Senate; he may be done by the end of this term, which would allow someone else to win this seat by election.

 Greg Raven